AnkiiB/DermAI-A-Dermatology-Chatbot/README.md

-# DermAI : A Dermatology Expert
+# DermAI : A Dermatology Chatbot

 DermAI is an advanced dermatology expert system powered by OpenAI's GPT-4 model.
 Leveraging Retrieval-Augmented Generation (RAG) techniques, DermAI answers questions about dermatology, including disease symptoms and potential diagnoses based on user inputs.
 The system utilizes a comprehensive PDF textbook as its knowledge base to provide accurate and informative responses.